 This report identifies ways to overcome key barriers to private sector investment in adaptation and resilience, laying out a coordinated and data-driven Blueprint for Action to help governments and their development partners to close the adaptation finance gap.

-The ASAP Adaptation Solutions Taxonomy is a tool developed with the aim of establishing a structured approach for transparently determining whether an SME qualifies as “Adaptation SME” based on the type(s) of technologies, products and services offered, identifying areas in which SMEs may require targeted support during the engagement, incubation/acceleration phases of ASAP to avoid maladaptation and adopt best environmental and social risk management practices, and creating a flexible and inclusive framework that can be applied beyond the ASAP initiative to any company, regardless of size/scale or geography
+The ASAP Adaptation Solutions Taxonomy is a tool developed with the aim to establish a structured approach for determining, whether an SME qualifies as “Adaptation SME”.
+The determination/assessment is based on type(s) of technologies, products and services offered, identifying areas in which SMEs may require targeted support during the engagement, incubation/acceleration phases of ASAP to avoid maladaptation and adopt best environmental and social risk management practices.
+This is to furthermore create a flexible and inclusive framework that can be applied beyond the ASAP initiative to any company, regardless of size/scale or geography.